Life’s not perfect – far from it at times – but...Read More

 We help eligible neighbors access CalFresh (food stamps) benefits, one of the best ways to end hunger.

-We support and collaborate with a network of 419 community organizations.
+We support and collaborate with a network of over 400 community organizations.

 We offer our pantry participants more than 50 unique types of fruits and vegetables annually.